sing1179/MNIST_Research/README.md

 <img width="538" height="455" alt="Hidden_2_" src="https://github.com/user-attachments/assets/877a7cdb-20dd-47ff-821b-ba86808bcec5" />

-Observation: At smaller hidden dimensions, FFN_GeGLU outperforms FFN_ReLU.
+Observation: ReLU significantly outperforms GeGLU at hidden dimensions 8 and slightly at 2, while GeGLU edges ahead at dimension 16.

+GeGLU performance drops sharply at hidden dimension 8, indicating instability with limited trials.

 k = 4 Trials

 <img width="537" height="456" alt="Hidden_4" src="https://github.com/user-attachments/assets/a1c6a15f-fe99-40da-ab08-7c50fda802a6" />

-Observation: The performance gap narrows, but FFN_GeGLU remains slightly more stable.
+Observation: Both models perform very similarly across dimensions, with GeGLU slightly ahead at dimensions 2 and 8.

+Stability improves for both models compared to k=2.

 k = 8 Trials

 <img width="538" height="476" alt="Hidden_8" src="https://github.com/user-attachments/assets/d09e628a-f594-4c36-a96e-6acf8912f731" />

-Observation: At larger hidden dimensions, both models perform similarly, but FFN_ReLU shows occasional dips likely due to poor hyperparameter choices.
+Observation: GeGLU consistently outperforms ReLU at all hidden dimensions, with the largest gap at lower dimensions (2 and 4).

+Higher trial count smooths out instability seen in k=2.

 4. Conclusion
+At low hidden dimensions (2, 4), GeGLU shows a clearer advantage as k increases, suggesting the gating mechanism provides more efficient representation in low-capacity models.

+At high hidden dimensions (8, 16), performance is comparable, but GeGLU still edges ahead in higher-trial experiments.

-The results support the claim that FFN_GeGLU is generally better than FFN_ReLU, especially in low-parameter regimes (hidden dimensions 2 and 4).
-Its gating mechanism offers stable performance across different random search trials, while FFN_ReLU is more sensitive to hyperparameter variations.
+The claim that FFN_GeGLU is better than FFN_ReLU is not strongly supported for k=2, but becomes more valid for k=4 and strongly valid for k=8.

 5. Limitations
-Training Duration: Only one epoch per trial — results may change with longer training.
+Training Duration: Only one epoch per trial — results may differ with longer training.

-Hyperparameter Search: Limited to random search; optimal configurations may not always be found.
+Hyperparameter Search: Limited to random search; grid search or Bayesian optimization might yield different results.

 Dataset Scope: Only tested on MNIST; results may not generalize to more complex datasets.